benediktvaldez/dagbjartur/content/oskapandi/gagnryni/artist.md

 ---
-order: 2
+order: 1
-title: The Artist
+title: Kvikmyndir - The Artist
 ---

 ## The Artist